-Andros island in the Cyclades is not very well known among foreign visitors.
-This is rather surprising, as the beautiful, green island has lots to offer.
+Andros island in Greece is famous for its naval tradition, stunning art museums and fantastic beaches.
+But that’s not all – the beautiful, green Greek island has lots more to offer.
 Here are some of the best things to do in Andros Greece.

-Andros is the second largest island in the Cyclades, one of the numerous groups of Greek islands.
-It’s famous among Greeks for its rich naval tradition, neoclassical mansions, art museums and lovely beaches.
+Among Greeks, Andros is famous for its rich naval tradition, neoclassical mansions, art museums and lovely beaches.

-Nature lovers will really enjoy Andros.
-The island offers dozens of fantastic, unspoilt beaches and a long network of amazing walking trails.
-In addition, the island is privileged with lush vegetation, which is unusual for the Cyclades.
+Nature lovers will really enjoy Andros island.
+There are dozens of fantastic, unspoilt beaches and a long network of amazing hiking trails.
+The island is privileged with lush vegetation, which is unusual for the Cyclades.

-Andros island is also an excellent destination for history and culture.
-The main town, Chora, has several art museums, which often host temporary art exhibitions.
+Andros is an excellent destination for history and culture.
+The main town, Chora, has several art museums, which often host temporary exhibitions.
 You will also discover several cultural events in the island’s art cafes.

 Unlike some other Cyclades islands, Andros has largely kept its character.
-While you will find some touristy spots, the big island has mostly remained authentic.
+While you will find some touristy spots, it has mostly remained authentic.

-Chora is the capital and main town of the island.
-It has some of the best hotels, so this is where many visitors choose to stay in Andros.
+Chora is the capital and main town of Andros.
 It is located about an hour’s drive away from the port town, Gavrio.

-Due to its prosperity and naval power, the pretty Cycladic town is also known as “Little England”.
-You will notice several neoclassical mansions among the famous white-washed houses.
+Due to its prosperity and naval power, Andros town is also known as “Little England”.
+You will come across several neoclassical mansions among the famous white-washed Cycladic houses.